quicwg/ops-drafts/draft-ietf-quic-applicability.md

 forward the traffic based on the Connection ID.
 A server can choose the Connection ID in the Server Retry packet such that the load balancer will redirect the next Client Initial packet to a different server in that pool.
+Alternatively the load balancer can directly offer a Retry services as further described in {{?QUIC-LB=I-D.ietf-quic-load-balancers}}.

+{{?RFC5077}} Section 4 describes an example approach for constructing TLS resumption tickets that can be also applied for validation tokens, however, the use of more modern crypto algorithms is highly recommended.

 # Use of Versions and Cryptographic Handshake